PyO3/pyo3/guide/src/class/protocols.md

  - The Rust function signature is restricted to match the magic method.
  - The `#[pyo3(signature = (...)]` and `#[pyo3(text_signature = "...")]` attributes are not allowed.

-The following sections list of all magic methods PyO3 needs to handle.
+The following sections list all magic methods for which PyO3 implements the necessary special handling.
 The given signatures should be interpreted as follows:
  - All methods take a receiver as first argument, shown as `<self>`.
 It can be `&self`, `&mut self` or a `Bound` reference like `self_: PyRef<'_, Self>` and